netw0rm/atlaskit/packages/ak-calendar/docs/USAGE.md

 ### HTML

-The `ak-calendar` package exports the Calendar [Skate](https://github.com/skatejs/skatejs) component.
+The `ak-calendar` package exports the a web component.

 Import the component in your JS resource: